mprinc/snowpack/docs/plugins.md

 Snowpack runs each file through the build pipeline in <span class='important'>two separate steps</span>:

 1. **Load:** Snowpack finds <span class='important'>the first plugin</span> that claims to `resolve` the given file.
 It then calls that plugin's `load()` method to load the file into your application.
 This is where compiled languages (TypeScript, Sass, JSX, etc.) are loaded and compiled to something that can run on the web (JS, CSS, etc).
-2. **Transform:** Once loaded, every file passes through the build pipeline again to run through matching `transform()` methods.
+2. **Transform:** Once loaded, every file passes through the build pipeline again to run through matching `transform()` methods of all plugins that offer the method.
 Plugins can transform a file to modify or augment its contents before finishing the file build.

 ### Dev Tooling Plugins